 - Allow to cool completely before cutting into squares.

-*Store airtight at room temperature for up to 3 days, but I always prefer krispie treats the same day they were made!
+- To store.
+You can store your rice krispie treats airtight at room temperature for up to 3 days, but I always prefer krispie treats the same day they were made!

 - To freeze.
 While I don’t usually recommend it, if you’re desperate, you can store rice krispie treats in the freezer.
 Wrap them up tightly in plastic wrap, or seal them in freezer bags or in an airtight container to store.
 Thaw the treats at room temperature before serving.

 - Calories: 156

 - Fat: 3.7 g

 - Cholesterol: 9.5 mg

 Keywords: rice krispie treat recipe, rice krispie treats recipe, rice krispy treats recipe